otetard/ownpad/README.md

     sudo -u www-data php occ files:scan --all

-## Create access limited pads
+## Create access restricted pads

-That development branch of Ownpad (`features/etherpad-api`) supports communication with Etherpad through its API.
-With that branch, it’s now possible to create really private pads that won’t be accessible without using Ownpad.

-Be careful, this is a **work in progress**!
-[As you can see](TODO.md), some features are still missing.
+Ownpad supports communication with the Etherpad API for access restriction (so called *protected pads*).
+This support is considered **experimental** due to work in progress; some features are still missing.
+See the [TODO.md](TODO.md) for details.

+Protected pads need to be accessed via Nextcloud in order to gain access privileges.

-To work, you’ll need to give your API key to Ownpad (in the main configuration page, in the « Collaborative documents » section).
-You can find your API key in the `APIKEY.txt` file on your Etherpad instance.
+In order for this to work, you’ll need to enter your Etherpad API key within the Ownpad settings.
+You can find your API key in the `APIKEY.txt` file of your Etherpad instance.

-You’ll need to host your Etherpad instance under a the same domain.
+In addition you’ll need to host your Etherpad and Nextcloud instances under the same domain.
 For example, you can host your Etherpad in `pad.example.org` and your Nextcloud in `cloud.example.org`.
-In that case, you’ll have to configure `example.org` as the domain cookie in Ownpad’s configuration.
+For this example, you’ll have to set the cookie domain to `example.org` within the Ownpad settings.

-If you wan’t to create *really* private pads, you have to use a dedicated Etherpad instance for Nextcloud.
-You will then configure Etherpad to prevent pads creation (by manipulating URL) and will enforce API usage to create pad.
-To do so, you have to add the two following lines in your Etherpad configuration file (`settings.json`):
+If you want to create *truly* private pads, you have to dedicate an Etherpad instance for Nextcloud.
+You will then configure Etherpad to restrict pad access via sessions and pad creation via the API.
+For this, you have to adjust your Etherpad configuration file (`settings.json`) as following:

     "requireSession" : true,
     "editOnly" : true,